| Facts in Fiction���� Victoria

 significant research in Italy, but had not extended it to Switzerland.
 Hence

-Third, it’s possible that the research is too obscure and does not occur
+the protagonist uses Euros in a country which uses Swiss Francs.
+Third, it�s possible that the research is too obscure and does not occur

-to the author even to ask the question – which falls somewhere between
+to the author even to ask the question � which falls somewhere between

 making a mistake and being lazy.
-For example, in Grisham’s The Broker
+For example, in Grisham�s The Broker

 the main character gets out at a particular square in Zurich, Switzerland,